Extended Kalman Smoothing of Free Spin Precession Signals for Accurate Magnetic Field Determination: Introduction

-To our knowledge, the nonlinear least-squares method remains the benchmark for estimating frequencies in ultra-high-precision \ac{NMR} signals in $^3$He-$^{129}$Xe-co-magnetrometry measurements \cite{Gemmel2010_EPJD_303, tullney_constraints_2013, Sachdeva2019_PRL_143003}.
-Our frequency domain Kalman smoothing method is a promising candidate for a more precise estimator, as it effectively filters out the majority of the noise, and -- unlike the least-squares method -- is able to assimilate the entire time-series into one estimation.
+To our knowledge, the nonlinear least-squares method remains the benchmark for estimating frequencies in ultra-high-precision \ac{NMR} signals in $^3$He-$^{129}$Xe-co-magnetometry measurements \cite{Gemmel2010_EPJD_303, tullney_constraints_2013, Sachdeva2019_PRL_143003}.
+Our frequency domain Kalman smoothing method is a promising candidate for a more accurate estimator, as it effectively filters out the majority of the noise, and -- unlike the least-squares method -- is able to assimilate the data over the entire measurement duration in the presence of magnetic field drift, rather than treating it as a series of uncorrelated blocks.
 In the following chapters we give an in-depth comparison of this method to the least-squares method on a host of simulated data and real measurements.

 The Kalman smoother \cite{rauch_maximum_1965} not only estimates the hidden state \(\mathbf{x}_k\), in our case frequency $f(t)$ and amplitude $A(t)$, but also computes its covariance matrix \(\mathbf{P}_k\).
 The recursive update of \(\mathbf{P}_k\) provides a robust measure of the confidence in the state estimates, which is crucial in sensor applications, where the uncertainty is of paramount importance.